RavjotD/LittleLemonCapstone/README.md

 ## Features

 - Robust reservation system integrated with API endpoints and an admin panel for efficient management.
-- API endpoints for Data Transmission.
+-  RESTFul API endpoints for data transmission using JSON.

 ##  Getting Started with PRojectProject